Xqhare/Mawu/README.md

 # Mawu
-A simple JSON and CSV parsing library written in rust
+A simple JSON and CSV parsing library written in rust.

+Mawu, named after the ancient creator goddess Mawu in west-african mythology, offers a simple yet robust and reliable JSON and CSV parsing library implementing the rfc4180, rfc8259 standards and the ECMA-404 standard.

 ## Features